Strike-Vision/Acer-nitro5-an515-55-opencore/README.md

 Sharing my OpenCore EFI for others to create their own hackintosh.
 ## Installation

-[Follow these steps to install macos](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/windows-install.html#downloading-macos) (skip setting up the EFI) Copy my EFI folder to your EFI partition and change the PlatformInfo in config.plist, Follow this [guide](https://dortania.github.io/OpenCore-Install-Guide/config.plist/comet-lake.html#platforminfo) to do so (you will need [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS) and [ProperTree](https://github.com/corpnewt/ProperTree) when using GenSMBIOS the mac type should be: MacBookPro16,1)
+[Follow these steps to creat the macos installer](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/windows-install.html#downloading-macos) (skip setting up the EFI) Copy my EFI folder to your EFI partition and change the PlatformInfo in config.plist, Follow this [guide](https://dortania.github.io/OpenCore-Install-Guide/config.plist/comet-lake.html#platforminfo) to do so (you will need [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS) and [ProperTree](https://github.com/corpnewt/ProperTree) when using GenSMBIOS the mac type should be: MacBookPro16,1)

 ## Optional (after installation)